yalnie/pixelrespawn.github.io/docs/using-linkboy.md

 Linkboy supports automatic ROM patching when a game is loaded.
 Here's how to set it up:

 !!! warning "Important"
-    Your game must have been added using "**Add game folder**".
+    Your game must have been added by "**Game folders**".
 Otherwise, Linkboy won't have permission to locate and read your patch file.

 1. Enable "Auto patch ROM" in the settings.